 Today, head to Rayale Village in Kavrepalanchowk district, just outside the Kathmandu valley where you’ll be based for the next five days.
 During your time in the village, you’ll stay with a local Nepali family and dig into your service projects.
 The specific projects will be defined closer to the program start date, as that will allow us to better assess the needs of the village, but could include construction, education, or environmental service.

 During the days, work hard on your service projects and in the evenings spend time soaking in the deep but friendly culture of Nepal.
-Learn Nepali cooking with your homestay family, play games in the village, and continue to debrief your experiences with your program leaders.
+Learn Nepali cooking with your homestay family, play games in the village, and live the traditional life.

 On your last day in the village, celebrate your time with a farewell party.
 Put on traditional Nepali dress and be prepared for singing and dancing – a favourite Nepali pastime.